goettl79/parides/README.md

 Parides is a simple python module/script to convert Prometheus metrics data to a pandas data frame, or a comma-separated file.
-For a quickstart at the console, use on of the commands below.

-## Docker
+## Docker (Quickstart)
-In this example parides gets executed inside a container and fetches all data from the last 5 minutes.
+Parides fetches all data from the Prometheus url provided using its defaults.
-The output CSV file gets written in your local folder $(pwd)/timeseries.
+The metrics are converted to a CSV file which is stored to the docker-mounted local folder ```$(pwd)/timeseries```.

     docker run \
         -v $(pwd)/timeseries:/usr/src/app/timeseries \
         -i goettl/parides \
             http://192.168.1.114:9090 "{__name__=~\".+\"}>0"

-## Python
+## Python (Quickstart)

-**Command Line:** Same example as above, however using a python cli
+Same example as above, however using a python cli

     pip install parides
     parides http://192.168.1.114:9090 {__name__=~\".+\"}>0

+## Example

-**A Simple Plot:** Extended example using a dataframe and matplotlib to visualize a timeseries.
+**A Simple Plot:** Extended example from above using a dataframe and matplotlib to visualize a simple timeseries (cpu metrics).

     from matplotlib import pyplot
     from parides.prom_conv import from_prom_to_df